-The public offering of new investment shares on July 13, 2004 was conducted through an underwriting agreement under which an underwriting securities company underwrote all of the newly issued shares at an agreed issued shares at an agreed issue price and sold them at an offering price different from such issue price to investors ("spread method").
+The public offering of new investment shares on July 13, 2004 was conducted through an underwriting agreement under which an underwriting securities company underwrote all of the newly issued shares at an agreed issue price and sold them at an offering price different from such issue price to investors ("spread method").
 Since, pursuant to such spread method, the difference between an offering price and the issue price is earned by an underwriting securities company as substantial underwriting fees, there were no underwriting fees paid by NBF to the underwriting securities company.
-In the case of the public offering of new investment shares on July 13, 2004, the total amount of the difference between the offering price and the issue price was \$1,922 million, which would have been accounted for as new investment shares issue costs of NBF if it had been conducted through an underwriting agreement under which an underwriting securities company underwriting securities company underwriting securities company underwriting securities company.
-Therefore, under the spread method, the new investment shares issue price ("conventional method").
+In the case of the public offering of new investment shares on July 13, 2004, the total amount of the difference between the offering price and the issue price was \$1,922 million, which would have been accounted for as new investment shares issue costs of NBF if it had been conducted through an underwriting agreement under which an underwriting securities company underwrites shares at an issue price and sells them at an offering price which is the same as such issue price ("conventional method").
 Therefore, under the spread method, the new investment shares issue costs were recognized \$1,922 million lower, and the operating income and the income before income taxes were resulted in \$1,922 million greater than the case if the conventional method was applied.